AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Concept.md

 ###### Schemes
 - Closed Hashing / Open Addressing
-	- Closed - All entries are stored in one array of buckets
+	- Closed - All entries are stored in one array of buckets, the max size of bucket is `1`
-	- Open - Address partically depends on the other buckets
+	- Open - Addressing partically depends on the other buckets
 	- `h(k, i) = p(h(k, i-1))`, `i` is times of probing, `p` is probing function
-	- Cost skyrockets when the Load factor `A` approaches `1`
+	- Cost skyrockets when the load factor `A` approaches `1`
 	- Probing state diagram:
 ```mermaid
 stateDiagram